kinverarity1/python-sa-gwdata/docs/source/GetPWRASearchData.rst

         }
     ]

-There is also the related `GetPWRAFromName?NAME=Marne River and Saunders Creek <https://www.waterconnect.sa.gov.au/_layouts/15/dfw.sharepoint.wdd/WDDWFS.ashx/GetPWRAFromName?NAME=Marne River and Saunders Creek>`__ query, which returns the geographical polygon representing the PWRA.
+There is also the related `GetPWRAFromName?NAME=Marne%20River%20and%20Saunders%20Creek <https://www.waterconnect.sa.gov.au/_layouts/15/dfw.sharepoint.wdd/WDDWFS.ashx/GetPWRAFromName?NAME=Marne%20River%20and%20Saunders%20Creek>`__ query, which returns the geographical polygon representing the PWRA.

 .. include:: polyline-explainer.rst